-Rainy season continues across Indonesia in December including Java where the wet weather is in full swing.
-December sees visitors to Bali who are looking to celebrate Christmas on the beach, however if this is what you are looking for we would recommend Thailand or the Philippines for some winter sun and celebrations.
+Despite the weather forecasts, visitor numbers still increase for Bali with many travellers looking to celebrate Christmas on the beach.
+However if this is what you are looking for we would typically recommend Thailand, Cambodia, Vietnam or Sri Lanka for some winter sun and celebrations.

 Wet season arrives into Java.
 December is one of the wettest months of the year, characterised by heavy rain and thunderstorms, especially in the city of Jakarta which is at risk of flooding.
 Surabaya and East Java experience slightly fewer rainy days, but are still prone to intense downpours.
 Average temperatures drop slightly to 27°C.